rgardler-msft/InnovationEngine/README.md

 similarity, 1 being an exact match.

 >**Note** It may take a little bit of trial and error to find the exact value for expected_similarity.

+The numerical similarity value is quick and easy to use, but it can be inaccurate.
+An alternative approach, which is more reliable, is to use regular expressions, for example, the following will match both hello and goodbye messages:

+\<!-- expected_similarity="^(Hello|Goodbye) World$" -->

 ### Environment Variables